MawinChuangkud06/AI-TicTacToe-PRJ-101-632/README.md

-if you interested in this Project or Wanted to Make One Yourself This Project is Pretty Begineer Friendly This Project Doesnt use Node For The Algorithm As Primary Thing For The Algorithm Since the Code Without Node is Working Fine So it doesnt matter to Add it the AI Without Depth Does the Same Thing as With Depth Does and Also Simpler Than The Depth One
+if you interested in this Project or Wanted to Make One Yourself This Project is Pretty Begineer Friendly This Project Doesnt use Node For The Algorithm As Primary Thing For The Algorithm Since the Code Without Node is Working Fine So it doesnt matter to Add it the AI Without Depth Can Bascially Does the Same Thing as With Depth Does and Also Simpler Than The Depth One but i reccommend the one with Depth it look Smarter than AI without Depth
 ## **Resource(if You wanted to make this Project)**
 - GeekForGeek : [Click Here](https://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-4-alpha-beta-pruning/)
 ## **Features**